 Schizophrenia is a chronic mental illness with various causes that affects someone’s ability to think and act clearly.
-The brain often tells them they are hearing or seeing things that aren’t really there.
+The brain often tells them they are hearing or seeing things that aren’t there.
 Schizophrenia affects all genders equally.
-Men seem to be diagnosed around the ages of late teens to early twenties, and women in their twenties and thirties.
+Men seem to be diagnosed around the late teens to early twenties, and women in their twenties and thirties.

 What Are the Symptoms of Schizophrenia?